 Spend a few minutes writing down each task you must accomplish.
 This means going into detail where instead of just “create a Photoshop mockup” explain which bits and pieces you’ll need.
 Bookmark inspirational galleries and icons for later use.
-Using an online service such as Delicious or Instapaper will save you loads of time and keep things organized.
+Using an online service will save you loads of time and keep things organized.

 If you number each task based on importance this gives your mind some categorization to build off.
 In this way it’s much easier knowing which project to tackle first and how to handle the rest of your day come late afternoon.
 Whether written physically on paper or stored digitally online it’s a simple process to add new tasks and update current ones.

 These simple tips have come out of the time I’ve spent investigating the unique schedules of freelance workers.
 Graphic designers and Webmasters alike find themselves facing very similar challenges.
 As you begin to freelance professionally the burden of financial and legal business sense seems to fall on your head.